list of dots Digital Research Alliance of Canada logo NSERC logo University of Ottawa logo / Université d'Ottawa

 Installation

-The extension is not yet available on the Zed marketplace.
-For now, install it manually as a dev extension:
+The extension is available on the Zed marketplace.
+Install it from Zed:

 1. Clone this repo: